Bone Health for Women: How to Build Stronger Bones

 Some great dietary sources of magnesium include dark chocolate, avocados, legumes, tofu, nuts, seeds, whole grains, some fatty fish, bananas, and those leafy greens again!

-You need trace amounts of zinc in your diet and it helps make up the mineral portion of your bones.
+You need trace amounts of zinc in your diet and it helps make up the mineral portion of your natural bones.
 Zinc also promotes the formation of bone-building cells and prevents the excessive breakdown of bone.
 Good sources of zinc include beef, shrimp, spinach, flaxseeds, oysters, and pumpkin seeds.